AqwamCreates/DataPredict/docs/ProductionDeploymentAndConsulting.md

 * Need help selecting appropriate features for models' inputs.

-* Are deploying ML for revenue, retention, or difficulty optimization.
+* Are deploying ML for revenue, retention, or game optimizations.

 ## Typical Deployment Approach